VincyZed/surge-synthesizer.github.io/manual/Surge.md

 ### LFOs

-Each voice has 6 configurable LFOs and each scene has an additional 6 configurable LFOs, making each voice capable of receiving modulation from a total of 12 LFOs.
+Each voice has 6 configurable LFOs and each scene has an additional 6 configurable LFOs, making each voice effectively capable of receiving modulation from a total of 12 LFOs.

 ![](./images/Pictures/tech_lfos.png)